gerardroche/sublime-phpunit/README.md

 ## Features

-* Run Test Nearest
+* Run a test method
-* Run Test File
+* Run a test file
-* Run Test Suite
+* Run the test suite
-* Run Test Last
+* Run the nearest test
-* Switch between test and file under test
+* Run the last test
+* Run multiple test methods using a multiple cursor
+* Auto run test on save
+* Colour output
-* Supports jump-to-next and jump-to-previous failure
+* Fast jump to next and previous failure
-* Supports Artisan, Composer, iTerm2, [Kitty], [ParaTest], [Pest], and more
+* Fast switch between test and file-under-test
+* Support for
+    - [Artisan] - Artisan is the command line interface included with Laravel.
+    - [Composer] - Composer is a Dependency Manager for PHP.
+    - [iTerm2] - iTerm2 brings the terminal into the modern age.
+    - [Kitty] - Kitt is a fast, feature-rich, cross-platform, GPU based terminal.
+    - [ParaTest] - ParaTest adds parallel testing support in PHPUnit.
+    - [Pest] - Pest is a testing framework with a focus on simplicity.

-Read [Running PHPUnit tests from within Sublime Text](https://blog.gerardroche.com/2023/05/05/running-phpunit-tests-within-sublime-text/) for a quick introduction.
+Read [Running PHPUnit Tests from Sublime Text](https://blog.gerardroche.com/2023/05/05/running-phpunit-tests-within-sublime-text/) for a quick introduction.

 ## Installation

 Install [PHPUnitKit](https://packagecontrol.io/packages/PHPUnitKit) via Package Control.

 ## Setup

+*Optional*

 **Menu → Preferences → Key Bindings**